Lacrymology/states/doc/intro.rst

 -----------

-Most of the states come with a sub-state that integrate themselves with other components, such as monitoring (through Nagios NRPE), statistics and graphs (through Diamond) and logging (to filter noise out of logs).
+Most of the states come with a sub-state that integrate themselves with other components, such as monitoring (through :doc:`/nrpe/doc/index`), statistics and graphs (through :doc:`/graphite/doc/index`) and logging (to filter noise out of logs).

 Those sub-states with integration aren't required to install the parent state.
-Such as PostgreSQL server state can be deployed without NRPE monitoring checks, Diamond plugin configuration or client-side backup script.
+Such as :doc:`/postgresql/doc/index` state can be deployed without :doc:`/nrpe/doc/index` monitoring checks, :doc:`/diamond/doc/index` plugin configuration or client-side backup script.

-A lot of other states also directly integrate themselves when they have native support for technologies, such as built-in Graylog2 support in uWSGI through its GELF plugin.
+A lot of other states also directly integrate themselves when they have native support for technologies, such as built-in :doc:`/graylog2/doc/index` support in :doc:`/uwsgi/doc/index`. through its GELF plugin.
 Or through third party library, such as GrayPY for Python based application.
 In those cases, the integration is turned on only when Salt pillar data contains an expected value.